-- Key Encryption Key (KEK)-The KEK is hard-coded in the image.
-The KEK encrypts IKE RSA keys pairs, pre-shared keys, and User database.
-The KEK can be zeroized by erasing the image. - Preshared keys can be used instead of certificates during IKE authentication.
-The preshared key must be entered by the Crypto Officer with the username being the IP address and the password being the preshared key.
-The preshared keys are stored encrypted in flash and can be zeroized by either overwriting them with new ones or by erasing the flash.
+Pre-shared keys can be used instead of certificates during IKE authentication.
+The pre-shared key must be entered by the Crypto Officer with the Username being the IP address and the password being the pre-shared key.
+The pre-shared keys are stored encrypted in flash memory and can be zeroized by either overwriting them with new ones or by erasing the flash memory.